graventi/Seci/doc/build-osx.md

 `xcode-select --install`

-When the popup appears, click `Install`.
+When the popup appears, click the button to get XCode from the app store.
+Install XCode and open it to accept the license agreement, etc. Then you can close it.

 Then install [Homebrew](https://brew.sh).